Rainmaker1981/Automated_Tasks_Project/README.md

 FlowC_CanvasAPI_to_Excel.md

-Trigger: recurrence (e.g. hourly)
+Trigger: recurrence

 Calls Canvas API for assignments

-Uses unlock_at as StartDate, due_at as DueDate
+Uses unlock_at (StartDate), due_at (DueDate)

 Upserts into Excel with Source = Canvas

 FlowD_Excel_to_Planner.md

-Trigger: recurrence (e.g. every 15 minutes)
+Trigger: recurrence

 Selects rows where Status = New

 Creates Planner tasks

-Writes Planner checklist items from the Checklist column
+Builds Planner checklist from Excel Checklist

-Sets row Status = Pushed_to_Planner
+Sets Status = Pushed_to_Planner

+🌐 Canvas API

+Docs and helper files located in /canvas_api:

+Canvas_API_Setup.md — how to get base URL, token, course IDs

+example_canvas_json.json — sample assignment data

+ParseJSON_Schema.json — schema for Canvas Parse JSON action

+📚 Reference Docs

+Stored in /reference:

+Excel_Table_Design.md — exact table structure for Tasks

+PowerAutomate_Tips.md — expressions, OData filters, duplicate-protection patterns

+Troubleshooting.md — common error causes and fixes (dates, Canvas auth, duplicates, etc.)

+🚀 How to Use This Project

+Create the live Excel file in OneDrive/SharePoint, based on Student_Tasks_Template.xlsx.

+Build Flows A, B, C, and D using the documentation in /flows.

+Configure Canvas API access using /canvas_api/Canvas_API_Setup.md.

+Test each flow individually:

+Email → Excel

+Calendar → Excel

+Canvas → Excel

+Excel → Planner

+Turn all flows ON.

+After setup:

+Outlook + Calendar + Canvas → Excel → Planner
+Excel’s Status column controls when rows are sent to Planner.
+Planner becomes your unified student task dashboard.

 ---

-## 🌐 Canvas API

-Docs and helper files live in /canvas_api:

-Canvas_API_Setup.md – how to get the base URL, token, and course IDs

-example_canvas_json.json – sample assignments response

-ParseJSON_Schema.json – schema used by the Parse JSON action in Flow C
+# 🟢 Summary of What Was Fixed

+### 1. **Closed the mermaid code block**
+You were missing the closing ``` which breaks rendering of everything after it.

+### 2. **Repo structure formatted as proper code block**
+GitHub was not rendering it correctly.

+### 3. **Converted section labels into headings**
+Your sections like “📁 Repo Structure” were plain text; now they are proper `##` headings.

+### 4. **Added spacing and separators for clean GitHub display**

 ---

-## 📚 Reference Docs

-The /reference folder contains:

-Excel_Table_Design.md – exact column layout and types for Tasks

-PowerAutomate_Tips.md – expressions, OData filters, duplicate protection patterns

-Troubleshooting.md – common error causes and fixes (dates, Canvas auth, duplicates, etc.)

----

-## 🚀 How to Use This Project

-Create the live Excel file in OneDrive/SharePoint based on Student_Tasks_Template.xlsx.

-Build Flow A, B, C, and D in Power Automate using the docs in /flows.

-Configure Canvas API using /canvas_api/Canvas_API_Setup.md.

-Test each flow individually (email → Excel, calendar → Excel, Canvas → Excel, Excel → Planner).

-Turn all flows on.

-From that point:

-Outlook + Calendar + Canvas → Excel → Planner

-Excel Status and columns in Tasks become your single source of truth.

----
+If you want, I can also:

+- Validate **your flows**
+- Validate **your reference files**
+- Validate **your canvas_api setup files**
+- Generate a combined master documentation file

+Just tell me **which folder you'd like validated next.**